lucas-ifsp/CTruco/README.md

 - `boolean decideIfRaises(GameIntel intel)`: choose if bot starts a point raise request.
 Returning `false` means do nothing.
 Returning `true` means requesting a point raise;
 - `CardToPlay chooseCard(GameIntel intel)`: provided the card will be played or discarded in the current round.

-There are only three entities related to the service implementation:
+There are only three model classes related to the service implementation:

 - `GameIntel`: describes the current state of the game, including: bot cards, open cards in the table, vira, bot score, opponent score, etc.;
 - `TrucoCard`: represents a valid card in the truco game, with fields such as CardRank and CardSuit;
 - `CardToPlay`: wraps a TrucoCard as a card to be played in the round or discarded.

-***The funny part: you can develop a bot to challenge other bots proposed by the community.
+***THE FUNNY PART:  you can develop a bot to challenge other bots proposed by the community.
 If your bot is good enough, please pull request it.***